-This Site Was Built With You In Mind!Google
+This Site Was Built With You In Mind!

 by Eddie Carrara

-What is unique about OBD2 is that it is a universal application for all late model vehicles and can be accessed through a universal port called the DLC (Data Link Connector) or OBD2 port (On Board Diagnostics 2 Port) which is usually found under the dash, on the driver's side on most vehicles.
+What is unique about OBD2 is that it is a universal application for all late-model vehicles.
+Mechanics or DIYers access the information through a universal port called the DLC (Data Link Connector) or OBD2 port (On-Board Diagnostics 2 Port).
+Car manufacturers have installed these connectors under the dash on the driver's side on most vehicles.

 Honda, some other manufacturers have placed them behind the ashtray or center console.
 Still, for most cars, looking up under the dash below the steering column near the knee bolster is where you will usually find this connector.